The power of somatic movement

 Why choose me?

 Hi, my name is Peter Appel.
-I’m a yoga teacher in four traditions, dance facilitator, mental trainer, and the founder of Movingness.
+I’m an ISMETA-certified Master Somatic Movement Educator (MSME).
+I’m also a yoga teacher in four traditions, dance facilitator, mental trainer.
+And the founder of Movingness, a new somatic approach to inner and outer movement.

 “My body came alive”